-Warning: Resetting the power manager will permanently remove a RAM disk, if present, and all of its contents.
-You will also need to reset the date and time (using the Date & Time control panel).
+Warning: Resetting the power manager means you will also need to reset the date and time (using the Date & Time control panel).

-- 3. Try unit on battery power.
-If problem goes away, replace power adapter. - 4.
+- 3. Reset PRAM (Press the power button, then hold down the Option-Command-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 4.
+Remove and reseat memory card. - 5.
+Try unit on battery power.
+If problem goes away, replace power adapter. - 6.
 Place a Mac OS system CD in the optical disc drive, press the start button and hold down the "C" key.
-Check the cursor movement, to see if the problem is software. - 5.
-Check trackpad cable and connection to the logic board (see separate Top Case replacement instructions for location under RAM shield).

-- 6. Replace top case. - 7.
+Check the cursor movement, to see if the problem is software. - 7.
+Check trackpad cable and connection to the logic board (see separate Top Case replacement instructions for location under RAM shield). - 8.
+Replace top case. - 9.
+Reseat the heatsink if it is not properly secured. - 10.
 Replace logic board.